 When you get a pay raise, it's an accomplishment.
 And if you don't take the time to pat yourself on the back, you might miss out on fully appreciating the fruits of your efforts.

+Now you know what to do when you get a raise.
 For more financial advice on a weekly basis, don't forget to bookmark the Atlas Credit blog!
 Check back each week, and share with your friends!